WesleyGDucharme/Bioinformatics-Final-Project/README.md

 ```

 This runs the configured pipeline (feature extraction, model training, CV) and saves metrics, timings and logs into the chosen output directory.

+Example commands assume you’ve installed deps and either run from a virtual env with pip install -e . or prefix with PYTHONPATH=src (as shown).

 2) Run the runner with a single-spec programmatic entrypoint